aariops/aariops.github.io/elements.md

 <p>For topic modelling, I used <a href="https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation">Latent Dirichlet Allocation (LDA)</a>, which is a machine learning model for the classification of documents.
 In very simplistic terms, the machine will use the <a href="https://en.wikipedia.org/wiki/Dirichlet_distribution">Dirichlet distribution</a> to identify patterns in the text like sequences of terms.</p>

-<p>I used a randomized sample of 80% of my data set, passed ten times, to train my model.
+<p>After processing the text with adequate tokenization, stemming and lemmatization, I used a randomized sample of 80% of my data set (passed ten times) to train my model.
 To test the accuracy of the model, I used the coherence score.
 At its latest stage, the average coherence score of my model was 45-48%.
 During the tests, the lowest score was 43% and the highest was 54%.
 The chart reflects the latter.</p>

 <link rel="stylesheet" type="text/css" href="https://cdn.rawgit.com/bmabey/pyLDAvis/files/ldavis.v1.0.0.css">